The Department of Communication offers the following programs of study for undergraduates:

 Application Information for COM and JPIC

 The Department of Communication accepts applications during autumn, winter, and spring quarters.
-Applications are always due by 5pm exactly two weeks (14 calendar days) after the first day of the quarter.
+Applications are always due by 5 p.m. exactly one week (7 calendar days) after the first day of the quarter.
 The application is in a Catalyst survey – you must be logged into your UW account to access the application.
 Admission decisions are sent out the fifth week of the application quarter.

 - Basic Information.
 This includes name, address, email, student number, COM courses taken, and grades.
 Please note: all applications must be submitted using UW emails.
 Applications will not be considered if the email used in the application is a personal email address.